Robert A. Heinlein: Early work, 1939–1958

-The 1972 collection Myths and Modern Man noted

 1959–1960

 Heinlein decisively ended his juvenile novels with Starship Troopers (1959), a controversial work and his personal riposte to leftists calling for President Dwight D. Eisenhower to stop nuclear testing in 1958.
-"The 'Patrick Henry' ad shocked 'em", he wrote many years later.
+"The 'Patrick Henry' ad shocked 'em", he wrote many years later of the campaign.
 "Starship Troopers outraged 'em."
 Starship Troopers is a coming-of-age story about duty, citizenship, and the role of the military in society.
 The book portrays a society in which suffrage is earned by demonstrated willingness to place society's interests before one's own, at least for a short time and often under onerous circumstances, in government service; in the case of the protagonist, this was military service.

 Later, in Expanded Universe, Heinlein said that it was his intention in the novel that service could include positions outside strictly military functions such as teachers, police officers, and other government positions.
 This is presented in the novel as an outgrowth of the failure of unearned suffrage government and as a very successful arrangement.
 In addition, the franchise was only awarded after leaving the assigned service; thus those serving their terms—in the military, or any other service—were excluded from exercising any franchise.
 Career military were completely disenfranchised until retirement.

-The name Starship Troopers was licensed for an unrelated B movie script called Bug Hunt at Outpost Nine, which was then retitled to benefit from the book's credibility.
-The resulting film, entitled Starship Troopers (1997), which was written by Ed Neumeier and directed by Paul Verhoeven, had little relationship to the book beyond the inclusion of character names, the depiction of space marines, and the concept of suffrage earned by military service.
-Fans of Heinlein were critical of the movie, which they considered a betrayal of Heinlein's philosophy, presenting the society in which the story takes place as fascist.

-Likewise, the powered armor technology that is not only central to the book but became a standard subgenre of science fiction thereafter, is completely absent in the movie, where the characters use World War II-technology weapons and wear light combat gear little more advanced than that.
-Verhoeven commented that he had tried to read the book after he had bought the rights to it, in order to add it to his existing movie.
-However he read only the first two chapters, finding it too boring to continue.
-He thought it was a bad book and asked Ed Neumeier to tell him the story because he could not read it.